A Template, Not a Requirement

 Any writing that meets the requirements of section 36-3221 may be used to create a health care power of attorney.
 The following form is offered as a sample only and does not prevent a person from using other language or another form.

 A.R.S. § 36-3224What matters is substance, not format.
-As long as your document is signed, dated, and either witnessed or notarized under 36-3221, Arizona recognizes it.
-Many estate planning professionals use customized forms that go further than the sample, adding specific instructions about life-sustaining treatment, mental health care, and facility preferences.
+If your document is signed, dated, and either witnessed or notarized under 36-3221, Arizona recognizes it.

 What the Sample Form Covers

 The organ donation section is especially worth noting.
-If you do not initial any of the organ donation options, Arizona law gives your agent and your family the authority to make that decision after your death.
-If you have strong preferences either way, completing that section removes ambiguity during an already difficult time.
+If you do not initial any organ donation options, your agent and family members can make that decision after your death.